What is it?

-Having witnessed it myself as a teacher and seen peers who were also unfamiliar with this form of bullying, my research aims to consider an alternate way to address religious bullying as some anti-bullying programs have been found to be counterproductive because students acquire bullying slurs they were previously unaware of (Jeong & Lee, 2013; Mitchell, 2012).
+Having witnessed it myself as a teacher and seen colleagues who were also unfamiliar with this form of bullying, my research considers an alternate way to address religious bullying as some anti-bullying programs have been counterproductive, where instead of stopping bullying, the programs have informed students of bullying slurs they were previously unaware of (Jeong & Lee, 2013; Mitchell, 2012).
 Specifically, I explore the potential for religious literacy programs, such as Montréal, Québec’s Ethics and Religious Culture program and Modesto, California’s World Geography & World Religions course, to address religious bullying through its pedagogy of dialogue and character education that promotes respect, humility, and empathy.

-While I seek a potential means for religious literacy programs to address religious bullying, several valuable and informative resources also exist that raise awareness of religious bullying specifically and offer solutions.
-A few solutions are posted below.
+While my study seeks to find a solution to religious bullying in public schools, several valuable and informative resources outside of schools also exist that raise awareness of religious bullying.
+A few resources and solutions are posted below.
 I will continue to post more throughout the duration of my research.

 Reports and articles about religious bullying:

 - 2008: Beatbullying Charity’s Interfaith Report.
 This is no longer posted online.
 If you would like a copy, contact me and I would be happy to share it with you.